MagPlasma Products

 Contagion Disinfection and Purification

-Patient Air Breathing Zone Purification: This device protects healthcare workers, and other services providers, from being exposed to an infectious dose of any airborne contagion, such as COVID-19.
-Unlike other protective measures currently in use, our device enables providers to use their normal level of protective equipment and have total access to the patient/customer.
-We do this by collecting and disinfecting contagions before they can build-up to infectious amounts.
+BZAP-Breathing Zone Air Purification: This device protects anyone who lives or works in close proximity to people with unknown health status or anyone who wants protection from bio terrorism threats.
+Targeted market includes first responders, healthcare workers, and other services providers who may be unknowingly exposed to an infectious dose of any airborne contagion.
+Unlike other protective measures currently in use, BZAP enables providers to use their normal protective posture while performing their duties.
+BZAP works by collecting and disinfecting contagions before they can build-up to infectious amounts.

 Advanced Activated Carbon